 COME CREATE WITH US!

 This year’s camp weeks are separate and unique for kids and teens.
 Classes are tailored for each population and age appropriate.
-We’ve designed our camps to give kids and teens the opportunity to experience a fun and engaging, artful program, filled with visual arts and music, taught by inspiring local professionals.
+We’ve designed our camps to give kids and teens the opportunity to experience a fun and engaging, artful program, filled with visual arts, theater and music, taught by inspiring local professionals who are seasoned teachers of teens.

 Art4Teens Camp is for rising 7th-12th graders.
 July 23-27, 9:00am-4:00pm